medusa-project/metaslurp/README.md

 ## 6) Configure the application

-Open `config/database.yml` and add the environment variables it needs to your environment.
+Open `config/database.yml` and add the environment variables it uses to your environment.

 ## 7) Create and seed the database